 Forecast horizon: the period of time over which a forecast is created.
 The Commission produces forecasts for the next five financial years.

-Forestalling: refers to behaviour changing the timing of activity around the timing of a policy change in order to either avoid paying a higher rate of tax, or to benefit from a lower rate of tax.
+Forestalling: The activity of ‘shifting’ income between tax years as part of a response to a change of tax policy.
+This usually has the purpose of avoiding paying a higher rate of tax, or to benefit from a lower rate of tax.

 Growth: Generally expressed as a percentage rate, the change in the value of a variable over time.
 If a variable declines in value over time, this may be referred to as negative growth.